 Patriot Payroll Weaknesses

-Allows you to start with DIY payroll & upgrade to full-service later
+Allows you to start with DIY payroll and upgrade to full-service later

 4-day direct deposit processing time vs average 2-day